-At Brookings Health System, we are committed to helping you understand your bill and resolve any billing questions you may have.
-As a courtesy, we submit all bills directly to your insurance company if you have provided us with your insurance information.
+We are committed to helping you understand your bill and resolve any billing questions you may have.
+We submit all bills directly to your insurance provider if you provide us with your insurance information.
 You will receive an initial summary of all your hospital charges and a monthly statement thereafter detailing all payments on the account until the account has a zero balance.
 If an insurance company fails to respond to our requests for payment, we may contact you for assistance in resolving your outstanding claim.

-If you receive a bill from us you feel should be covered by your insurance company, we recommend you contact them directly and refer to your Explanation of Benefits to confirm why the claim was not paid.
-If you need assistance, we will be happy to work with you and your insurance provider to resolve any billing problems that might arise.
+If you receive a bill from us you feel should be covered by your insurance company, we recommend you contact your insurance directly and refer to your Explanation of Benefits to confirm why the claim was not paid.
+If you need assistance, we will work with you and your insurance provider to resolve any issues.

-It is the patient’s responsibility to ensure your scheduled services will be covered by your insurance provider and all referrals and pre-authorizations have been obtained.
-We recommend you contact your insurance company prior to your visit to confirm the following:
+It is your responsibility to ensure your scheduled services will be covered by your insurance provider and all referrals and pre-authorizations have been obtained.
+We recommend you contact your insurance provider prior to your visit to confirm the following: